Online Descriptor Enhancement via Self-Labelling Triplets for Visual Data Association

 To assess the efficacy of our proposed method for generating difficult positive and negative examples, we evaluated DELTA with one frame-step between anchor and positive samples (denoted ``DELTA Easy-Positives") -- making the collected positive samples more visually similar to the anchors.
 We tested a version of our algorithm where negative samples are randomly chosen ``DELTA Random-Negatives''.
-Finally, we applied DELTA to refine a different descriptor generator VGG-16-2 (``DELTA + VGG-16-2"), and included the performance achieved with Imagenet pre-training alone, without online optimization, at ``AlexNet3 Pretrained'' and ``VGG-16-2 Pretrained", for reference.
+We applied DELTA to refine a different descriptor generator VGG-16-2 (``DELTA + VGG-16-2"), and included the performance achieved with Imagenet pre-training alone, without online optimization, at ``AlexNet3 Pretrained'' and ``VGG-16-2 Pretrained", for reference.

 Finally, we add a comparison to HCC \cite{ma2018customized}, a pedestrian tracker pretrained extensively on domain-specific data where local tracks are globally optimized for consistency after processing videos.
 Similarly to our method, HCC collects self-labelled observed patches from the videos for training a data association network.
 Given that HCC harnesses both spatial and visual global information, we do not attempt to outperform their MOTA score, but aim to compare the \textit{gain} in the MOTA scores facilitated by our self-supervised refinement module to theirs (column $\Delta$MOTA in Table \ref{table_results_mot_16}).
 We note that we only use information available during tracking-time, and use a network 50\% smaller than HCC's that was pretrained with domain-independent data.
 As we discuss in Fig. \ref{fig_delta_ts}, the smaller network facilitates quick and effective learning.